MaTaRoT: Hebrew College Center for Jewish Professional Learning & Leadership

 jewish educators from Amsterdam with Rabbi Susie Schwartz

 (Pictured: In October 2022, Hebrew College’s MaTaRoT Center hosted colleagues from the liberal Amsterdam Jewish community for a week of project-based learning.
-The group celebrated Siimchat Torah with Hebrew College 2015 alumna Rabbi Susie Schwartz at her shul Temple Israel of Boston.)
+The group celebrated Simchat Torah with Hebrew College 2015 alumna Rabbi Susie Schwartz at her shul Temple Israel of Boston.)

 Read more here.